veganben/simple-calendar/README.md

 and, from your own javascript, initialise with a DOM node and a callback.

     Calendar.init(domNode, callback);

 The dom node is the element which, when clicked, triggers the pop up calendar.
-Style it's position yourself.
+Style its position yourself.

 The callback function should be able to handle an ISO Date format parameter (it's a string)

 This ISO Date is also dumped into the DOM as a "data-date" attribute of the triggering element (the one you passed in to the init)

+calendar.html has a full working example - take a look and adapt it for yourself.

 Told you it was no-nonsense.